dramforever/nix-dram/README.md

 ## What is this about?

+The main reason of this fork is as follows

 As a [Nix Flakes][nix-flakes] user, I was constantly typing `nixpkgs` over and over again in commands like: